 COLD & HEAT

-Cold and heat can be helpful tools for recovery.
+Cold and heat therapy can be helpful tools for recovery.
 Using cold reduces inflammation, constricts blood vessels, and tightens muscles, while heat increases circulation and loosen muscles.